Developer – Elden Pixels

 Gameplay – 9/10

-Keeping to the same principle formula of the first game, Alwa’s Legacy is a traditional Metroidvania game with light RPG elements, with players being able to learn new abilities and unlocking new areas with each new ability acquired.
+Keeping to the same principle formula of the first game, Alwa’s Legacy is a traditional Metroidvania game with light RPG elements, with players being able to learn new abilities and unlock new areas with each new ability acquired.
 But it also has the very strong feeling of a dungeon crawler to it like a traditional Legend of Zelda game, with players having to traverse a stronghold by solving puzzles and going up against a boss.

-Overall, there have been significant improvements made to gameplay as well as visuals, with the player having a lot more to play for and to discover than the previous game.
+Overall, there have been significant improvements made to gameplay as well as visuals.
+With the player having a lot more to play for and to discover than in the previous game.
 The boss fights, in particular, are also a lot more creative than in Awakening in both appearances and in the required strategy to beat them.
 The additional abilities make it so that players can strategize in their own ways in accordance with what boss they’re up against, giving the game a pleasant amount of variety

 Controls – 10/10